BBeamud/misc/README.md

 `ViPTreeGen --ncpus 8 $new_ref_kleb.fasta $output`

-*PS: You have to make sure that your seq ids are short.
+*PS: You have to make sure that your seq ids are short*

 ### Depolymerases